cennznet/api.js/docs/GET_STARTED.md

 ## FAQ
 > What is the difference between @cennznet/types and @polkadot/types?

-We have custom types needed to interact with our specific modules such as Doughnut, CENNZxSpot, Generic Asset, Attestation and etc which you can only find in @cennznet/types.
+We have custom types needed to interact with our specific modules such as CENNZxSpot, Generic Asset, Attestation and etc which you can only find in @cennznet/types.
 @cennznet/types also exposes some of the basic polkadot types.
 If you are connecting to a cennznet node, for most of the use cases you would only need to import @cennznet/types.
-However if a polkadot type is not in our package and you need to import polkadot/types as well, make sure to set the right dependency resolution as shown in this document.

 > What is the difference between @cennznet/api and @polkadot/api?